slekup/express-custom/README.md

 Some additional features include schema validation, rate-limiting, and error handling.

-> To use this library, your API must or will be versioned (v1/v2/etc) and your endpoints must or will be grouped by categories (routers) and sub-categories (routes).
+> To use this library, your API should preferably be versioned (v1/v2/etc) and your endpoints must or will be grouped by categories (routers) and sub-categories (routes).
 For example, you could have a category called "User Endpoints" and a sub-category called "User Authentication Endpoints".

 ## Installation